Tesla’s (NASDAQ:TSLA) goal is to transform the world from using fossil fuel into renewable energy.

 Tesla’s Automotive Sales Gross Margin With and Without Regulatory Credits Revenue (TTM)

 On a TTM basis, the gap between the automotive sales gross margin with and without regulatory credits has slowly widened and reached the largest at 4.8% in 2020 4Q.

 The widening gap has been mainly attributed to the growing revenue from regulatory credits in recent quarters.

 Again, Tesla’s regulatory credits have indeed inflated the automotive sales gross margin.

-With the help of the emission credits revenue, the automotive sales gross margin improved tremendously and reached a new high at 23% in 2Q 2020 since 2019.
+With the help of the emission credits revenue, the automotive sales gross margin improved tremendously and reached a new high at 25% in 4Q 2020 on a TTM basis.

 Tesla’s exceptional automotive sales revenue growth illustrates the dominance of the automotive sector and the proportion of the revenue that the automotive sector contributes.

-In this aspect, the automotive sales revenue has been the single largest revenue stream for the company, contributing well over 80% of sales to the company.
+In this aspect, Tesla’s car sales revenue has been the single largest revenue stream for the company, contributing well over 80% of sales to the company.